Part of the series: Getting it organized properly. Notes from a field still finding its shape.

 Solid-State Switching is the making of the switch, hardware rather than logic.
 Its dependencies run toward shaped matter, off the path the descent follows.

 The descent follows General-Purpose Computation, the capability reach was added to.
-Solid-State Switching, which supplied the reach, it sets aside.
+Solid-State Switching, which supplied the reach, it sets aside, off to the right of the figure.

 General-Purpose Computation (1945-1948)